 The tradition of higher education in Pardubice dates back to the first months after the Second World War and is very closely connected to the development of the transport network and food, machine and chemical industry in the city and the region.
 In the autumn of 1945, local chemical factories suggested the establishment of a chemical college in Pardubice.
 Five years later, on 27 June 1950, the Czech government established the Chemical College.
 Classes started on 15 October 1950 in the restored buildings of the former Technical College of Food Industry.
 In the following academic year, the former building of the Technical College of Engineering was reconstructed for the needs of the Chemical College and since then has been in use as the main building of the Faculty of Chemical Technology in the Čs.
 Legií Square.

 In November 1953, the school became an independent body as the Institute of Chemical Technology headed by a Rector.

 Additional lecture rooms and laboratories were needed for the increasing number of students and teachers.
 It took more than fifteen years to establish the requisite educational and research staff and adequate social environment.
-In the early 1960s, a new complex of technological departments was built on the outskirts of the city, and two new wings extended the original main building in the city centre.
+In the early 1960s, a new complex of technological departments was built on the outskirts of the city, and two new wings expanded the original main building in the city centre.
 At the same time, new Halls of Residence, a Dining Hall and sports facilities were built on the north bank of the Labe (Elbe) river.

-Hopefully, the motto Omni thesauro sapientia praestat et auro - Wisdom is more valuable than gold and all the world’s treasures will be equally inspiring for the University of Pardubice in the future.
+Hopefully, the motto "Omni thesauro sapientia praestat et auro - Wisdom is more valuable than gold and all the world’s treasures" will continue to be an inspiration for the University of Pardubice in the future.